 Join us at our next workshop

 At Awakenings we believe healing is an ongoing process of restoration, and everyone’s healing journey is different.
 Healing through art is a powerful adjunct to other interventions on a survivor’s personal journey of healing.
 The healing power of artmaking can be amplified when we take the time to build and integrate into a creative community.
-The most valuable and effective programming allows our survivors to connect with other people through the communal practice of the healing arts, in our Ravenswood studio space.
+In our Ravenswood studio space, our programming allows our survivors to connect with other people through the communal practice of the healing arts.

 We make art together at our workshops and open studio hours.
 We’d love to see you there.